Restoration Undertaken On All Antique Clock Movements And Cases

 Lantern clocks were originally meant to stand on a bracket on the wall.
 These clocks have nearly always been converted in some way, generally with the escapement being changed.
 We are more than willing to revert converted escapements to there original crown wheel verge escapements.

 We are able to recast any missing parts including brass side frets etc.

-French movements where fitted into all sorts of cases from particularly fine French porcelain case to a black slate clock case.
+French movements where fitted into all sorts of cases from particularly fine French porcelain cases to black slate clock cases.

 The picture below on the right is of a French movement that has been converted by having a platform fitted.
 It is quite possible to have this clock movement returned to its original condition, having an anchor escapement and pendulum such as the example below.